daattali/beautiful-jekyll/_posts/2022-11-12-whygooglecloudsustainability.md

   - 8.2 million components were wiped clean and resold into the secondary market for reuse by other organisations in 2020.

 # How Can Google Cloud Help Improve My Carbon Footprint
 Organisations migrating to Google Cloud benefit from all of the above when it comes to measuring carbon emissions.
-As a result, simply migrating applicaitons to Google Cloud can result in significant reductions in the workloads carbon emissions.
+As a result, simply migrating applicaitons to Google Cloud can result in a significant reduction in the workloads carbon emissions.
 However, there are various actions organisations can take during migration to Google Cloud that can result in further lowering the carbon footprint of workloads.

 Google Cloud publishes Carbon Free Energy percentage (CFE%) metrics for all regions.
 This metric shows how often a region is supplied with carbon free energy on an hourly basis.
 These values are published: